Morristown Supermarket & Grocery Store Accidents Attorney

 If you have been involved in an accident in a grocery store or supermarket and have sustained injuries, you may be entitled to recovery.
-Contact our office today for an evaluation of your case and consultation regarding your potential claim.
+Contact our Morristown supermarket and grocery store accidents attorneys today for an evaluation of your case and consultation regarding your potential claim.

 Supermarket Responsibility for a Safe Environment Sussex County

 Supermarkets are responsible for providing a safe environment for guests.
 Despite a spill not being the store’s fault, the store still has an obligation to exercise due diligence and make the premises safe for shoppers and guests.
 For instance, employees should be checking aisles to make certain that they are free from hazardous materials.
 The store should also put up signs warning of dangerous conditions or clean up the items that may be dangerous.
 The most common accident in a grocery store is a slip and fall.
 Other possible accidents involve falling objects, spoiled foods that cause illnesses, or assaults on patrons due to lack of security.

 What to do if you are injured in a NJ Supermarket

 Advise the Store Manager

 If you are involved in an accident in a grocery store, you should advise the store or store manager.
 Get the name of the person that you spoke with and ask for a copy of the incident report.
 Obtain the names of witnesses as well as their contact information if possible, as they may need to be interviewed in the future.